-While at the Origins Game Fair we got a Quick Look at a gaming that will be coming out next year.
-It's called Tower of Madness and it's being published by Smirk and Dagger.
+While at the Origins Game Fair we got a Quick Look at a game that will be coming out next year.
+It's called Tower of Madness, and it's being published by Smirk and Dagger.
 It's a cthulhu themed kerplunk style game with lots of cool dice and cards to fill it out.
 Looks like its going to be a blast!

 At Origins we got a Quick Look at a new game from Smirk & Dagger called Biotix.
 It's a quick and fun take-that game for the whole family.